Covers of the Week #36 showcases a selection of Christmas-themed romance book covers, where we invite readers to share their thoughts on the holiday.

-For the week of Monday, December 13, 2021, to Sunday, December 19, 2021, we’re spreading some cheer and giving our loyal readers an early gift.
+In Covers of the Week for Monday, December 13, 2021, to Sunday, December 19, 2021, we celebrate Christmas and are spreading some cheer and giving our loyal readers an early gift.
 Let’s get merry over some Christmas-themed romance covers!

 The Covers from Left to Right, Top to Bottom